OffcierCia/non-typical-OSINT-guide/README.md

 # Choosing a Pathway to Follow...

 Some will enjoy [analyzing images](https://29a.ch/photo-forensics/#forensic-magnifier), [satellite images](https://spectator.earth/), calculating time and place from [the angle of shadows from a photo](https://www.suncalc.org/#/40.1789,-3.5156,3/2022.05.05/12:15/1/3), or measuring mountain [peak size](https://www.peakfinder.org/) in order to perform private detective investigations.
 Or, let's say, [doing OSINT in crypto](https://graph.org/TX-Analysis-tools-04-19), for example, in which case your motivation will be money and self-fulfillment...
+Or [searching for rare stories](https://www.atlasobscura.com/articles/buying-volcanoes-robert-ripley-paricutin-whakaari.amp) even!

 [Read my channel if you like this topic](https://t.me/officer_cia)...
 Or someone can even get into [AD-INT](https://medium.com/@ibederov_en/mac-address-osint-e539504ae925) which is growing day-by-day right now.
 For GEOINT skills training I suggest checking [geoguessr.com](https://geoguessr.com/) & [whereami.io](https://whereami.io/).